-The first person, 18 years of age or older, in the list below, is your medical treatment decision maker.
-They must be reasonably available and willing and able to make the decision.
+The medical treatment decision maker is the first person in the list below who is reasonably available, and willing and able to make the decision.

-1. Your appointed medical treatment decision maker appointed by the patient 1
+1. a medical treatment decision maker appointed by the patient 1

-a. your spouse or domestic partner
+a. the patient's spouse or domestic partner

 c. an adult child of the patient

-e. your adult sibling.
+e. an adult sibling.

 If there are two or more relatives who are first on this list, it is the eldest person.